DocsUser GuidesNetwork Selector

 network:

 This configuration file contains the actual network options.
 Each entry corresponds to a possible value of the switch_key specified in network_config.
-It includes parameters such as numberoffers, subcampaign, channel, campaign, params, value, userid, url, and customer.
+It includes parameters such as numberoffers, subcampaign, channel, campaign, in_params, value, userid, url, and customer.

 Example: